cmn-lab/cmn-lab/README.md

 Web Developer
 --------------------------

-* 🌍  I'm based in The University of Dodoma, TZ
+* 🌍  I'm based in Dar es Salaam, Tanzania
 * ✉️  You can contact me at [cnguruka2@gmail.com](mailto:cnguruka2@gmail.com)
 * 🤝  I'm open to collaborating on Front end and Back end Projects